When did you know what you wanted to do for your career?

 The eyes.
 If I can capture an emotion in the eyes, I'm happy.
 I get involved with the emotion, try to think what that person was thinking at the time.

 Do you find the work-life balance thing a struggle?

 Definitely, I work mostly at home.
 It's hard to know when work ends and life begins.
-A constant struggle for any creative mind I believe.
+It's a constant struggle for any creative mind.

 What personality trait (positive or negative) do you think has helped you achieve your successes?

-I don't know this one.
 Everyone has a positive and negative side.
-I couldn't pinpoint where anything comes from, but my family and friends support is definitely paramount to why I'm still doing this...
+I couldn't pinpoint where anything comes from specifically, but my family and friends support is definitely paramount to why I'm still doing this.